codecapsules-io/codecapsules-docs/docs/reference/set-up-mongodb-data-capsule.md

 ## Binding a Data Capsule to a Backend Capsule

-Data capsules need to be connected to a backend capsule or application before you can use them.
-If you're hosting your backend application on Code Capsules, navigate to the capsule of the backend application and click "Config" to open the capsule's config tab.
+To connect a data capsule to a backend capsule hosted on Code Capsules you need to bind the two together before you can connect to and use your data capsule.
+If you're not hosting your backend application on Code Capsules you can jump to [this section](#connecting-to-a-mongodb-data-capsule-from-outside-code-capsules) as the binding step is not applicable in that use case.

+Navigate to the backend capsule and click "Config" to open the capsule's config tab.
 Scroll down to the "Bind Data capsule" section where your recently created data capsule will show.

 ![Bind Data Capsule](../assets/reference/bind-data-capsule.png)